darryldecode/laravel-starter-kit/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
+If you discover a security vulnerability within WASK, please send an e-mail to engrdarrylfernandez@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License